diglos/userpatches/README.md

 This is a custom configuration for creating an Ethereum full node based on the Armbian build tools.
 Please visit https://www.armbian.com and https://github.com/igorpecovnik/lib for further info regarding ARMBIAN.

-Currently (September 2018) these scripts are developed to build an Armbian image for the FriendlyElec NanoPC-T4 [1] due to the high hardware specs needed to sync the Ethereum Blockchain.
+Currently (as of September 2018) these scripts are developed to build an Armbian image for the FriendlyElec NanoPC-T4 [1] due to the high hardware specs needed to sync the Ethereum Blockchain.
 A NVMe M.2 SSD drive is needed as well.

 For more information regarding Ethereum please visit: